Legal separation in New York City can be obtained by a married couple in two ways:

-On the other hand, if Martha consulted independent counsel, she would learn that it is better to propose to John to get a legal separation in New York, NY first.
+On the other hand, if Martha consulted independent counsel, she would learn that it is better to propose to John to get a legal separation in New York City first.
 This would allow her to avail of John’s medical insurance while she looked for employment and be covered by her own employer’s medical insurance.
 Martha’s lawyer would also advise her to propose to John to have the legal separation for 3 more years, and thereafter convert it to divorce after the 10th year, so that John and Martha would be considered as spouses for 10 years.
 This would allow Martha to avail of John’s social security benefits, such as retirement.
 Once John retires, Martha would be eligible to receive 50% of John’s retirement benefit as an ex-spouse.
 Why would John agree to this proposal?
 Because John and Martha decided that Martha stay at home to take care of the children, and thus, Martha gave up her career for their family.
 It is only appropriate that John would agree to such proposal.

 In any agreement, there are always two parties with opposing interests.
 In a legal separation agreement, even if the spouses separate amicably, both parties will still be considered adversarial in nature.
 For example, in the case of John and Martha, when dividing property, both John and Martha will each try to get a bigger portion of the marital property.
 For custody, both John and Martha might fight for physical custody over the children.
 If Martha gets the kids, when discussing child support, although there is a computation provided by law, Martha will try to get the best deal she can get for her children, while John might try to negotiate for the minimum possible amount he can give for child support.
 Martha will ask for spousal support, while John might want to deny this part.
 Given this adversarial nature of a legal separation agreement despite an amicable separation, it is always advisable to be represented by competent legal counsel who can advise you of your rights and negotiate the best possible deal for you.
 Being represented by legal counsel also allows the spouse to be detached from the proceedings and not be affected emotionally, if he/she had been present in the negotiating table.